transposit-connectors/mc-transposit-eng/runbooks/onboard_new_engineer.md

 - Transposit uses Slack for real-time team communication

-- Adding the engineer to the appropriate channels provides immediate access to important and pertient conversations.
+- Adding the engineer to the appropriate channels provides immediate access to important and relevant conversations.

 ## Confluence
 [Invite to Confluence](https://console.transposit.com/mc/t/transposit/actions/invite_user_to_confluence)